Mi'kmaq: Religion, spirituality, and tradition

-Current forms of Miꞌkmaw faith
+Current forms of Mi'kmaq faith

-Some Miꞌkmaw people practice the Catholic faith while some only practice traditional Miꞌkmaw religion.
-However, many have adopted both religions because of the compatibility between Christianity and traditional Miꞌkmaw faith.
+Some Mi'kmaq people practice the Catholic faith while some only practice traditional Mi'kmaq beliefs.
+However, many have adopted both because of the compatibility between both systems.

-Oral traditions in Miꞌkmaw culture
+Oral traditions in Mi'kmaq culture

-The Miꞌkmaw people had very little in the way of physical recording and storytelling; petroglyphs, while used, are believed to have been rare.
-In addition, it is not believed that pre-contact Miꞌkmaq had any form of written language.
-As such, almost all of Miꞌkmaw traditions were passed down orally, primarily via storytelling.
+The Mi'kmaq people had very little in the way of physical recording and storytelling; petroglyphs, while used, are believed to have been rare.
+In addition, it is not believed that pre-contact Mi'kmaq had any form of written language.
+As such, almost all of Mi'kmaq traditions were passed down orally, primarily via storytelling.
 There were traditionally three levels of oral traditions: religious myths, legends, and folklore.
-This includes Miꞌkmaw creation stories and myths which account for the organization of the world and society; for instance, how men and women were created and why they are different from one another.
-The most well known Miꞌkmaw myth is that of Glooscap.
-Good storytellers are highly prized by the Miꞌkmaq, as they provide important teachings that shape who a person grows to be, and are sources of great entertainment.
+This includes Mi'kmaq creation stories and myths which account for the organization of the world and society; for instance, how men and women were created and why they are different from one another.
+The most well known Mi'kmaq myth is that of Glooscap.
+Good storytellers are highly prized by the Mi'kmaq, as they provide important teachings that shape who a person grows to be, and are sources of great entertainment.

-One myth explains that the Miꞌkmaq once believed that evil and wickedness among men is what causes them to kill each other.
+One myth explains that the Mi'kmaq once believed that evil and wickedness among men is what causes them to kill each other.
 This causes great sorrow to the creator-sun-god, who weeps tears that become rains sufficient to trigger a deluge.
 The people attempt to survive the flood by traveling in bark canoes, but only a single old man and woman survive to populate the earth.

 Spiritual sites

-One spiritual capital of the Miꞌkmaq Nation is Mniku, the gathering place of the Miꞌkmaw Grand Council or Santé Mawiómi, Chapel Island in Bras d'Or Lake of Nova Scotia.
-The island is also the site of the St. Anne Mission, an important pilgrimage site for the Miꞌkmaq.
+One spiritual capital of the Mi'kmaq Nation is Mniku, Unama'ki, the gathering place of the Mi'kmaq Grand Council or Sante' Mawio'mi, Chapel Island in Bras d'Or Lake of Nova Scotia.
+The island is also the site of the St. Anne Mission, an important pilgrimage site for the Mi'kmaq.
 The island has been declared a historic site.

+Ethnobotany

-EthnobotanyAbies balsamea (balsam fir) is traditionally used for a variety of purposes by the Miꞌkmaq.
+Abies balsamea (balsam fir) is traditionally used for a variety of purposes by the Mi'kmaq.
 They use the buds, cones and inner bark for diarrhea; the gum for burns, colds, fractures, sores and wounds; the cones for colic; the buds as a laxative; and the bark for gonorrhea.
 They use the boughs to make beds, the bark to make a beverage, and the wood for kindling and fuel.

 First Nation subdivisions

-Miꞌkmaw names in the following table are spelled according to several orthographies.
-The Miꞌkmaw orthographies in use are Miꞌkmaw hieroglyphic writing, the orthography of Silas Tertius Rand, the Pacifique orthography, and the most recent Smith-Francis orthography.
-The latter has been adopted throughout Nova Scotia and in most Miꞌkmaw communities.
+Mi'kmaq names in the following table are spelled according to several orthographies.
+The Mi'kmaq orthographies in use are Mi'kmaq hieroglyphic writing, the orthography of Silas Tertius Rand, the Pacifique orthography, and the most recent Smith-Francis orthography.
+The latter has been adopted throughout Nova Scotia and in most Mi'kmaq communities.